 You are here

-If the Kentucky state board of education adopts Next Generation Science Standards at their next meeting, the Bluegrass State will replace standards which earned a D in 2012 with A-quality standards.
+The Kentucky state board of education adopted Next Generation Science Standards this June, preparing the Bluegrass State to replace standards which earned a D in 2012 with a new set of model national standards.
 Unfortunately, these strong new standards are under attack.
-The vote is expected to come next Wednesday, June 5.
-The board must hear from you now.
+The state legislature must approve the new standards, and ideological opponents of evolution and climate education are gearing up.
+A key vote is expected to come next Wednesday, September 11.